 Using an approach called Dynamic Experiential Learning, we’ll look at your past, present, and future to determine why you’re struggling with generalized anxiety disorder, and determine a treatment that will work best based on who you are as a person.

-We have two offices available, one in Garden City and one in Rockville Centre, allowing us to be conveniently located for those that need help.
+We have three offices available in Garden City, Rockville Centre, and Roslyn, NY, allowing us to be conveniently located for those that need help.
 If you feel like you may be struggling with anxiety and would like someone to talk to in order to treat it, please give us a call today at (516) 732-0273 to schedule your first appointment.